princeton-vl/structured-matching/README.md

 In all experiments, we reported Recall@1 in our ECCV paper.

-To train your own models, you need to extract features for phrases and bounding boxes.
-You can download our features (63G) with the following commands:
+To train your own models, you need to extract features for both phrases and bounding boxes.
+You can also download our features (63G) with the following commands:

 `cd workspace/`